alessiamnc/alessiamnc.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Finance theory
+  - Finance Theory
-  - Asset pricing
+  - Asset Pricing
+  - Market Microstructure
-  - Information economics
+  - Information Economics
   - Household Finance
+  - Behavioral Finance

 # Education to show in About widget
 education: